dsaynova/lm_interpretation_fact_completion/README.md

 We label the queries on whether they are "correct" or "incorrect".
 We then add metadata on model confidence, proxied by consistency under paraphrasing.
 The partitioning of the dataset is then performed, and we store samples corresponding to exact fact recall (samples corresponding to no bias with popularity above 1000) and guesswork (predictions that are accurate but inconsistent).

 Use the notebook [src/fact_recall_data_creation/final_processing.ipynb](src/fact_recall_data_creation/final_processing.ipynb) for this.
-Make sure to edit the data sources in the header of the notebook to specify the model of interest (GPT-2 XL, Llama 2 7B or Llama 2 13B), matching the data that has been generated in steps 1-6.
+Make sure to edit the data sources in the header of the notebook to specify the model of interest (GPT-2 XL, Llama2 7B or Llama2 13B), matching the data that has been generated in steps 1-6.

 ### 3. Heuristics recall